KraRo16/Node.js-Arduino-Raspberry-SPI/README.md

 # Node.js-Arduino-Raspberry
-This is a example to implement a web app with Node.js running on Raspberry Pi, to receive command from client, and control connected Arduino UNO/NANO EVERY LED.
-All clients share a common hardware: when a client toggle the LED, all clients will be updated accordingly.
+This is a example to implement a web app with Node.js running on Raspberry Pi, to receive data from Arduino, and send it to Node.js and render on live page